macieklamberski/kalafiorgames/README.md

 It requires `php` and `composer` to be installed in the system.

-Run `composer server` to run the website at `http://localhost:3000`.
+Run `composer install && composer serve` to run the website at `http://localhost:3000`.

 ## Copyright